 If you wish to restart the router using the factory default settings (for example, after a firmware upgrade or if you have saved an incorrect configuration), select Factory Default Settings to reset to factory default settings.

-You may also reset your router to factory settings by holding the small Reset pinhole button more than 6 seconds on the back of your router.
+You may also reset your router to factory settings by holding the small RESET pinhole button on the back of your router in for more than 6 seconds whilst the router is turned on.